SurgeCode/near-relay/README.md

 ## @near-relay/client

-The client side uses @near-js/biometric-ed25519 to handle creation of keypairs using passkey which then get used to sign transactions which are then sent to a relayer
+The client-side module employs @near-js/biometric-ed25519 to facilitate the creation of keypairs using a passkey.
+These keypairs are then used to sign transactions, which are subsequently sent to a relayer for processing.

+### Creating an Account

-Create account creates an arbitrary keypair using passkey.
-Its public key along with the account ID received as argument gets sent to the relayerUrl which in this case should be an api endpoint that calls the @near-relay/server createAccount method
+The createAccount function generates an arbitrary keypair using a passkey.
+The resulting public key, along with the specified account ID, is sent to the designated relayerUrl, which should be an API endpoint invoking the createAccount method on the server side.
 ```ts
 const receipt = createAccount(relayerUrl: string, accountId: string)
 ```

+### Relaying Transactions
-Relay transaction is a method that allows you to easily get the keypair from passkey, create a transaction sign it, encode it and send it to a relayer with a single line
+The relayTransaction function simplifies the process of obtaining a keypair from a passkey, creating a transaction, signing it, encoding it, and sending it to a relayer – all in a single line of code.
+The relayerUrl parameter should correspond to the appropriate API route invoking the relay() method on the server side.
-In this case relayer url should be the correponding api route which calls relay()
 ```ts
 const receipt = relayTransaction(action: Action, receiverId: string, relayerUrl: string)
 ``````